Karin Boye: Later life

 Between 1929 and 1932, Boye was married to another Clarté member, Leif Björck.
 The marriage was apparently a friendship union.
 In 1932, after separating from her husband, she had a lesbian relationship with Gunnel Bergström, who left her husband, poet Gunnar Ekelöf, for Boye.
 Following a bout of depression she left Stockholm for Berlin, where she went through psycho-analysis and affirmed her homosexuality.
 During the stay in Berlin in 1932–1933 she met Margot Hanel (7 April 1912 – 30 May 1941), whom she lived with for the rest of her life, and referred to as "her wife".

 As Boye had resigned as editor of Spektrum she earned her living from translations and writing short stories for weekly magazines, and later also writing as a literary critic for the newspapers Arbetaren and Social-Demokraten.
 From 1936 to 1938 Boye was employed as teacher at Viggbyholm school, but suffered from periods of depression and suicide attempts.

+From June 1940 Boye spent eleven months in Alingsås to care for her friend Anita Nathorst who was ill with cancer.
+This period during which Boye wrote the novel Kallocain and several prominent poems was one of the most productive in her literary career, while at the same time her depression worsened.

+Death

-Boye died by suicide on 23 April 1941.
-She overdosed on sleeping pills.
-She was found (according to the police report at the Regional Archives in Gothenburg) on 27 April, curled up at a boulder on a hill with a view just north of Alingsås, near Bolltorpsvägen, by a farmer who was going for a walk.
+On 23 April 1941 Boye disappeared from the house in Alingsås where she lived, taking sleeping pills with her.
+She was found dead on 27 April, curled up at a boulder on a hill with a view just north of Alingsås, near Bolltorpsvägen, by a farmer who was going for a walk.
 The boulder is now a memorial stone.
+Boye was buried on 4 May 1941 at Östra kyrkogården, Gothenburg.
 Margot Hanel also died by suicide shortly thereafter.

+The stone in Alingsås where Karin Boye was found dead.